 o Each row is split in four parts, which need to be separated by a semicolon (";").

 o The first part is the text, that is printed at the beginning of a line in the checklist

 o The second part is the confirmation text, that is printed at the end of a line in the checklist

 o The third part is the text, that is spoken by the synthetic co-pilot.
-The spoken text often would be the same as the printed text, though more verbose variations are thinkable and also a hint about the expected confirmation might be useful.
-Besides that, sometimes the voice synthetization pronounces words wrongly, so in the third portion words needs to be "misspelled" for the voice engine to speak it correctly (e.g. gimbal needs to be written as ghimbal to prevent the voice synthesizer to say "jimbal "!)
+The spoken text often would be the same as the printed text, though more verbose variations are thinkable.
+Also adding a hint about the expected confirmation might be useful.
+Besides that, sometimes the voice synthetization pronounces words wrongly, so in the third portion words might need to be "misspelled" for the voice engine to speak it correctly (e.g. gimbal needs to be written as ghimbal to prevent the voice synthesizer to say "jimbal "!)

 o The fourth part is the text, that is expected by voice recognition as spoken confirmation by the user.